TheUncleLake/emergency_waitlist/README.md

 ## Overview

 The Hospital Triage application helps staff and patients better understand wait times while in the emergency room.
 The application will be administered by the triage staff based on two dimensions: severity of injuries and the length of time already in the queue.
-Administrators will see the full list of patients.
+Administrators will see the full list of patients, but users can sign-in with their name and 3-letter code showing an approximate wait time, which is updated as patients are treated.

 ## Resources